 Many seniors in need of supplies fear they may not have peace and tranquility in their golden years, having to worrying about these extra expenses.
 But there is good news.
 Many resources are available to assist the elderly in managing the cost of these essentials.
 They provide valuable guidance in finding help that is available to pay for these products; whether local or online.

-As a former licensed clinical social worker, and nationally-recognized and award-winning gerontology professional with three decades of experience, our Customer Care Manager, Helen Frank, says that, regardless of their income level, any older adult’s first call should be to their local Area Agency on Aging.
-The role of this federal agency is to promote and facilitate long-term care in the community, by providing services that help older adults stay safe and well in their own homes.
-It provides a wealth of services funded by the Older Americans Act.
-These services include care management, in-home supportive services and the provision of care supplies, home-delivered meals, and transportation.
+As a former licensed clinical social worker, and nationally recognized and award-winning gerontologist, our Customer Care Manager, Helen Frank, says that a senior’s first telephone call should be to their local Agency on Aging.
+The role of this Federal Agency is to promote wellness and facilitate long-term care in the community by providing services that will help aging adults stay safe, protected, and comfortable in their own homes.
+They provide a wealth of services funded by the Older Americans Act and include a selection of problem-solving services such as care management, in-home supportive services and the provision of care supplies, home-delivered meals, and transportation.

 Seniors can access a care manager, who will work with them to guarantee that they are taking advantage of every financial resource and service available to them.
 This includes an explanation of opportunities and differences in Medicare, Medicaid, Veterans' benefits, loyalty and rewards programs, and local and non-profit assistance.
 This can feel like a well-kept secret, and not easily accessible to many seniors.
 The easiest way to get answers is to call 1-800-677-1116 or visit the website eldercare.acl.gov to find your local agency.